wasp-lang/wasp/web/docs/auth/auth-hooks.md

 </TabItem>
 </Tabs>

-The **return value** of this hook must be an object that looks like this: `{ url: URL }`.
+This hook's return value must be an object that looks like this: `{ url: URL }`.
 Wasp uses the URL to redirect the user to the OAuth provider.

 Read more about the data the `onBeforeOAuthRedirect` hook receives in the [API Reference](#the-onbeforeoauthredirect-hook).